23 Oct VR Therapy for Substance Use Disorder

 Is that to suggest the exclusion of VR therapy in sessions with patients with SUD?

-Rather, there lies an opportunity to integrate an evidence-supported VR tool as a complementary treatment approach for patients.
+Rather, there lies an opportunity to integrate an evidence-supported VR tool as a complementary approach for patients.
 It is the combination of VR and, for example, cognitive behavioral interventions that promise a higher likelihood of success in relapse prevention and improved disease management.

-For this reason, Psious is proud to announce the latest addition to our VR platform for patients with SUD, a new therapeutic area for “Addictive disorders”, with a new environment called “Terrace of a bar”.
+For this reason, Psious is proud to announce the latest addition to our VR platform for patients with SUD, a new virtual area for “Addictive disorders”, with a new environment called “Terrace of a bar”.

 Let’s go to the Terrace of a bar